Using the Correct Canada Address Format

 - International address validation: PostGrid can validate international mailing addresses of about 240 countries across the globe.
 Hence, you can get started with us irrespective of where you want to mail or which mailing lists you want to verify.

-- SERP certified: To ensure that all your Canadian addresses are formatted perfectly, our API and software use Canada Post’s authoritative database.
+- SERP certified: Our API and software use Canada Post’s authoritative database to ensure that all your Canadian addresses are formatted perfectly.

 - Bulk verification: You can verify hundreds and thousands of mailing addresses altogether.

-- NCOA: Millions of people move every year in Canada.
+- NCOA: Millions of people move every year to Canada.
 Hence, PostGrid uses the National Change of Address (NCOA) datafile to cross-check all the addresses.

 We hope that this blog can help you understand how to mail a letter to Canada.
 By following the correct formats, you can ensure that your items arrive on time.
 PostGrid can assist you in the process and make your work a lot more cost-effective, speedy, and efficient.